muraligit/6300Sum14Assignment3/README.md

 DESCRIPTION
 -
 	Unitconverter will take any decimal input and convert the number to units selected.
-Length, Temperature,and Weight     conversions are allowed.
+	Length, Temperature,and Weightconversions are allowed.

 USAGE
 -
 	  The launcher screen will allow user to select the conversion type required.
-After selecting the conversion type user clicks the 'Go' button at the bottom.
+After selecting the conversion type use clicks the 'Go' button at the bottom.
 This will launch the specific conversion screen.
 This screen will take a decimal input and provide two radio buttons with two units.
 User can select the unit to which the input should be converted to.
 The user can toggle between the units with the input value toggling to the unit selected.
 A home button at the bootom allows the user to return to main(launcher) screen where the user can select one the of the three conversion options again.

 UNITS